Searching for Sapphic coming of age books? Well you're in for a treat! Here are 10+ enchanting Sapphic coming of age books.

 In the name of full transparency, please note that this post contains affiliate links and any purchase made through such links will award me a small commission at no extra cost to you.

-And I think you'll agree with me when I say that Sapphic coming of age books are especially profound.
-Watching someone come to terms with their identity and sexuality.
+And I think you’ll agree with me when I say that Sapphic coming-of-age books are especially profound.
+Watching someone come to terms with their sexuality.
 And transform into adulthood.

-That's why, I've compiled the absolute best Sapphic coming of age books.
+That’s why, I’ve compiled the best Sapphic coming of age books.

 For even more recommendations, I have a whole blog post dedicated to wlw books.
 I surveyed about 500 book lovers and compiled a list of the most recommended wlw books.
-Check it out here:
+You can check it out here:

 54 Insanely Heartwarming wlw books you should definitely read